fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 * How the module needs to be constructed
 * What the first results looked like

 From observing the first results (since I was outputting them to the console), I also learned that `IsSuccess` was always **false**.
-After looking at the implementation, I traced the code path and yes... all the code paths never set that flag to true.
+After looking at the implementation, I traced the code path and yes... all the code paths were never set that flag to true.

 Great.
 Critical lesson of characterization tests. <mark>Resist the urge to fix bugs in the legacy code.</mark> Why?
 Because users might be used to this bug and if you tackle this work, it would be *unplanned work*.
 The code is already in production and its fix should be prioritized and tested accordingly.
 Not on the fly like this.